snap-one/docs-driverworks-proxyprotocol/source/includes/90_security_partition_notifications/_4-DISARMEDFAILED.md

 ## DISARM FAILED

-An attempt to disarm the panel failed typically due to  an invalid user code.
+Notification sent when an attempt to disarm the panel failed.
+This is typically due to an invalid user code.

 ### Signature